WhiteYellowXanthic/blog.github.io/resume.md

 - **International System Research**
   *2013/11 ~ 2015/11 **Senior Engineer***
   **Responsibilities**
-    1. Implement the new authentication methods, such as Google One-Time password, Yubikey, and U2F.
+    1. Implement the new authentication methods, such as `Google One-Time password`, `Yubikey`, and `U2F`.
-    1. Implement the OpenID connect specification and integrate it into the cloud system.
+    1. Implement the `OpenID connect` specification and integrate it into the cloud system.
     1. Write the IT test framework for API and web automatic test, which will make the QA team's work more efficiently.
     1. Write the test cases to help the company got the U2F certification.